apache/fury-site/docs/object-serialization/xlang.md

 - Python uses markers such as `pyfory.Int32`, `pyfory.Float16`, and `pyfory.BFloat16` when the native
   Python type does not express the required width.
-- Java, Dart, and other runtimes use annotations or schema metadata where one host type can represent multiple xlang types.
+- Java, Dart, and other languages use annotations or schema metadata where one host type can represent multiple xlang types.
-- Reduced-precision `float16` and `bfloat16` values and dense arrays use runtime-specific carriers.
+- Reduced-precision `float16` and `bfloat16` values and dense arrays use language-specific carriers.
 - `list<T>` and dense `array<T>` are distinct schemas.
 In compatible mode, a direct struct field may adapt between a list and dense bool/numeric array when the element domain is compatible and the actual list contains no unrepresentable null or reference-tracked element.